Blackburn Bus Company: Hotline

 In 2016, service 152, which operates between Burnley and Preston via Blackburn was rebranded as Hotline.
 Initially using Volvo B7TL/Wright Gemini double-deck vehicles, the service was upgraded in February 2021.
 It is now operated by a fleet of Volvo B9TL/Wright Gemini 2 double-deck vehicles, branded in a two-tone purple livery.
 Features include free WiFi, USB charging and audio-visual next stop announcements.

 Red Express X41

 The Red Express brand is used on service X41, which operates hourly between Accrington and Manchester via Haslingden.
 In January 2020, the service was announced to be axed, but was later reprieved.
 As part of this, the former double-deck Volvo B7TL/Wright Gemini vehicles allocated were replaced with single-deck Volvo B7RLE/Wright Eclipse 2 vehicles, branded in a two-tone yellow and red livery.
 Features include free WiFi, USB charging and audio-visual next stop announcements.

 Valley Line

-The Valley Line brand is used on service 22, which links Blackburn and Clitheroe via Whalley.
-The service is operated by a fleet of Volvo B10BLE/Wright Renown single-deck vehicles, branded in a two-tone blue and yellow livery.
-Features include free WiFi and USB charging.
+The Valley Line brand is used on service 22, which links Clitheroe, Whalley and Blackburn.
+It also serves Royal Blackburn Hospital and Shadsworth.
+In the past the service was operated by a fleet of Volvo B10BLE/Wright Renown single-deck vehicles, branded in a two-tone blue and yellow livery.
+However it now has no consistent allocations.